Teoneag/CoinSky/README.md

 5. U can coppy trade like on etoro

 ## TO DO
--1.
-Add the sparkline to the list
+Make coin page (stats + graph of the coin + like the coin) login + firebase
-0. Aparences
+Virtual portofolio + virtual trades
-- on the more menu  from the appbar, make it smaller (horizontal)
+0. Add the sparkline to the list
 1. Theme
 - Add the theme switch in the settings (3 options: dark, system default, white) + instead of white, use smth more easy on the eye
 - Make the theme button from appBar animate: sun -> moon